Top

 • We offer tailored guidance: Every family’s situation is unique.
 Our team-based approach means you benefit from the collective insight of multiple attorneys collaborating to develop an effective legal strategy for your specific needs.

-• Local court experience: Our attorneys appear regularly before judges in Omaha and neighboring Nebraska jurisdictions, so we know courtroom expectations and are equipped to present your case compellingly in line with state law.
+• Local court experience: Our attorneys appear regularly before judges in Omaha and neighboring Nebraska jurisdictions, so we know courtroom expectations and are equipped to present your case in a way that complies with state law.

 • Clear communication: As your legal partner, we ensure you are informed at each step, helping you set realistic expectations and empowering you with knowledge.